Best alternatives to a 401(k)

 Unfortunately, based on 2019 estimates from the American Retirement Association, more than 5 million employers in the U.S. did not offer a workplace retirement savings benefit (401(k), 403(b), 457 plan) leaving 28 million full-time and more than 23 million part-time workers without this opportunity to save.
 To increase access, Congress passed the SECURE Act in 2019 to make it easier for businesses to offer 401(k) plans.
-As a result, many businesses are expected to implement retirement savings plans for their employees in 2021.
+As a result, nearly 93 percent of employees were eligible to participate in retirement plans which allowed long-term, part-time employees to contribute to qualified retirement plans.

 If your current employers’ plan does not have a match, offers only limited investment options, or the options provided come with higher than average fees, it may make more sense to take charge and save for retirement on your own.